Blog

 Step 4: Choose your meeting time and get ready to meet!

 Click the time slot within the calendar grid view to select the time you want to meet.
 You can also drag your cursor to an available time slot.
 Press the “Save” button, and the date and time of your meeting will update.
 Voilà!
-You’re all set.
+Meeting invitations are on the way!

 How to integrate meeting times into Gmail

-To use Boomerang, install the Boomerang extension, grant it permission to your calendar, and click the calendar icon in the lower right-hand corner of your next email.
+To use Boomerang, install the Boomerang extension, grant it permission to your calendar, and click the calendar icon in the lower right-hand corner of your next email in the Gmail app.

 To use this feature, click “Create” and “Appointment schedule.”
 Enter a title, set your appointment duration, date, availability, and how far in advance people can book appointments with you.
-Once you’ve set up your schedule the way you want it, click “Save” and share the link to your booking page for others’ to find a time to meet with you.
+Once you’ve set up your schedule the way you want it, click “Save” and share the link to your booking page so others can find a time to meet with you.

 How Clockwise helps you find meeting times

-Don’t get us wrong, the ‘Find a Time’ feature is great, but it still requires you to spend time browsing through calendars and availability.
-Not to mention that if you’re trying to schedule a team meeting with a handful of team members, it won’t be long before you’re busy playing calendar Tetris and watching colored time blocks fill your screen.
+Don’t get us wrong—the ‘Find a Time’ feature is great but requires browsing calendars and availability.
+If you’re trying to schedule time with your team, it won’t be long before you’re busy playing calendar Tetris and watching colored time blocks fill your screen.

 Going forward

 Don’t let meeting scheduling get you down.
-Protect your time and energy and spend more time preparing for your next meeting rather than finding the best time to meet.
-Use Google Calendar’s ‘Find a Time’ feature or Clockwise to reduce manual scheduling efforts further.
+Protect your time and energy and spend more time preparing for your next calendar event rather than finding the best time to meet.
+Try Google Calendar’s ‘Find a Time’ feature.
+To eliminate manual scheduling and free up time in your day, try Clockwise.

 About the author